MarkJB/patterned-grid/README.md

 This should work with hot-reload and auto compile by running `npm run start`

-Build a new bundle (for those who do not want to run the dev stuff) with `npm run build` and commit the new bundle.js.
-Then the static HTML should run as is without any dependencies.
+To update the static version, build a new bundle with `npm run build` and commit the new bundle.js.